MicrosoftDocs/partner-center-pr.pt-br/partner-center/customer-support.md

 **Aplica-se a**

 -  Partner Center
--  Partner Center para Microsoft Cloud for US Government
+-  Partner Center do Microsoft Cloud for US Government

 ## <a name="microsoft-partner-support-guidance"></a>Diretrizes de suporte para parceiros da Microsoft